-The boys in in the village were always playing football in the road just outside our little council house, but I never joined in.
+The boys from the village were always playing football in the road just outside our little council house, but I never joined in.
 In the school summer holidays I managed a kickabout on the beach with a few friends.
 I wasn’t too bad – lots of chasing around rather than skill, it has to be said, so perhaps more like versatile Charlton stalwart Steve Gritt than tricky winger Carl Harris.
 I also had no idea which my best position would be.
 Just like Steve Gritt, then.

 University loomed on the horizon.
 “Student life – it’s whatever you make it,” warbled the blurb in the prospectus.
 “It’s not just about lectures and seminars, it’s your chance to get involved in all sorts of other sports or past-times.
 If the society doesn’t already exist, all you have to do is start it – after all, there are thousands of other young people just waiting to have fun.”